 As mentioned, one of the most important applications of ethylene glycol is its use in the production of antifreeze.
 The chemical dissolution of this compound in water causes the hydrogen bond of the water to be overshadowed and fused, causing the freezing point.

 To produce antifreeze based on mono ethylene glycol, a certain amount of this substance is mixed with water and a suitable corrosion inhibitor and repellent.
-It is better not to use more than 70% of MEG, use corrosion inhibitors in this formulation is necessary.
+It is better not to use more than 70% of MEG, using corrosion inhibitors in this formulation is necessary. like Propylene glycol

 Safety; hazards and poisoning of mono ethylene glycol: